-The Fed's participation in the Agency RMBS market can have a material impact on the mortgage market, altering the available supply, price and returns on Agency RMBS.
-Its involvement in the mortgage market can result in increased market volatility and amplify the effects of market related risks on our financial condition.
-Generally, when the Fed conducts large-scale asset purchases, Agency RMBS values increase and mortgage spreads tighten, benefiting our tangible net book value, while the return potential on new asset purchases typically declines.
-Conversely, actual or anticipated reductions of Fed asset purchases or its outright sale of assets, would generally be expected to result in a decline in asset values and wider mortgage spreads to benchmark interest rates, negatively impacting our tangible net book value, while the return potential on new asset purchases would typically increase.
+The Federal Reserve's (the "Fed") participation in the Agency RMBS market can have a material impact on the mortgage market, altering the available supply, price and returns on Agency RMBS.
+Its involvement in the mortgage market can result in increased market volatility and amplify the effects of market-related risks on our financial condition.
+Generally, when the Fed conducts large-scale asset purchases, Agency RMBS values increase and mortgage spreads tighten.
+This scenario results in an increase in our tangible net book value, although the return potential on new asset purchases typically declines.
+Conversely, actual or anticipated reductions of Fed asset purchases or its outright sale of assets, would generally be expected to result in a decline in asset values and wider mortgage spreads to benchmark interest rates, reducing our tangible net book value, while increasing the return potential on new asset purchases.